DrawZeroPoint/RoTools/README.md

    the streaming function.

 2. Make sure the publisher and receiver machines are in the same local network.
-From now on, we assume the subscriber's network as:
+From now on, we assume the receiver's network as:

    ```text
    inet 192.168.13.234  netmask 255.255.255.0  broadcast 192.168.13.255